mflaxman/blind-xpub/README.md

 1. Lexicographic sorting of xpubs (not just `sortedmulti` at the child pubkey level, but sorting the parent xpubs to always produce the same PRF input)
 1. Ability to easily recover BIP32 paths (and thus full output descriptors) even if you forget your quorum threshold (`m`) and/or which of your xpubs you blinded.
 1. Deterministically unique and unlinkable BIP32 paths for each blinded xpub, so that publishing a BIP32 path for 1 xpub does not leak any info to other xpubs.
-1. An optional user-passphrase feature, which feeds extra entropy into the PRF, creating unlimited decoy multisig wallets.
-This feature would be strictly **experts only** and disabled by default.
+1. An optional user-passphrase feature, which feeds extra entropy into the PRF, creating unlimited decoy multisig wallets (**experts only** and disabled by default).

 Note that just like regular/unblinded multisig commonly used today, if you lose your output descriptors and have `n-1` seeds (say `4-of-5` seeds in a `3-of-5` multisig) that is still **not sufficient** to regenerate your output descriptors.
 Deterministic BIP32 paths is only useful if you have all `n` seed phrases but lost your output descriptors.